-The YWCA received a Paycheck Protection Program Ioan ("PPP Ioan") in the amount of \$686,200.
-The PPP Ioan is granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-PPP Ioans are considered conditional contributions under ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
-The Ioan must be repaid if the YWCA does not overcome certain barriers within the CARES Act.
-The barriers under the program include the requirement to maintain employee headcount, spend up to 60% of the Ioan proceeds on certain payroll and employee benefits, and restricts other Ioan proceeds to be used for other qualifying expenses such as mortgage interest, rent, and utilities.
-The YWCA had deferred recognition of grant revenue for the year ended June 30, 2020 because the conditions for forgiveness have not yet been substantially met, however, the YWCA believes it will substantially meet the conditions required for forgiveness in the following year.
+The YWCA received a Paycheck Protection Program ("PPP") loan in the amount of \$686,200.
+The PPP loan is granted by the Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
+PPP loans are considered conditional contributions under ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
+The loan must be repaid if the YWCA does not overcome certain barriers within the CARES Act.
+The barriers under the program include the requirement to maintain employee headcount, spend up to 60% of the loan proceeds on certain payroll and employee benefits, and restricts other loan proceeds to be used for other qualifying expenses such as mortgage interest, rent, and utilities.
+The YWCA had deferred recognition of grant revenue for the year ended June 30, 2020 because the conditions for forgiveness had not yet been substantially met.
+In May 2021, the PPP loan of \$686,200, plus accrued interest, was fully forgiven by the SBA and was recognized in other income within the statement of activities for the year ended June 30, 2021.